• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 • Dental bridges are suitable for patients with missing teeth who still have some healthy adjacent teeth remaining for support.
 They can prevent tooth movement and facial sagging.

-• The most popular types of dental bridges are traditional, cantilever, Maryland and implant-supported.
+• The most popular types of dental bridges are traditional, cantilever, Maryland, and implant-supported.

 • Need a new dental bridge quickly?
 Use Authority Dental to find urgent dental clinic near you.
 Say hello to your new confident smile